 Archive for the 'Africa' CategoryThursday, November 14, 2019 at 3:03 PM

 WWN delegates from across Africa will meet other wetland conservationists in Tunisia in 2020.
 The conference will run from 22 to 24 March 2020.

 The conference will include a field visit to a nearby Ramsar site, the Sejoumi wetland.

 Contact Imen Labidi for more information, including the possibility of travel and subsistence support.
-For registration documents (in French) please see below note the deadline for registration is the 30th November.
+For registration documents (in French) please see below note the deadline for registration is the 6th December.

 Friday, February 01, 2019 at 9:08 AM

 The WWN core group members are all busy celebrating World Wetlands Day this year.
 Here’s a summary of what we’re up to:

 Louise Duff is speaking at a conference at Cockburn Wetland Centre, Perth, Australia, local participants on the outcome of the global citizen science wetland survey that we did with the Society of Wetland Scientists and WWT; in particular on the value of community engagment as revealed in the survey.